-This Easy Vegan Yeast Dinner Rolls Recipe creates soft, tender, buttery dinner rolls that are simple to make and will add something extra special to your next family dinner, or even a Thursday night “sit on the couch watching TV” dinner.
-Make these vegan rolls with my easy-to-follow instructions.
+This Easy Vegan Yeast Dinner Rolls Recipe creates soft, tender, buttery dinner rolls that are simple to make.
+Vegan Rolls add something special to family dinners, or even a Thursday night “sit on the couch watching TV” meal.
+Make these vegan dinner rolls with my easy-to-follow instructions.
 Vegetarian roll recipes are made with only a few ingredients.
 If you need dairy-free dinner rolls, you’ll love this recipe!

 I have been into making homemade bread for a long time now.
 I think it started because my mom always insisted on making homemade dinner rolls for our family dinners.
 And I’m oh-so-glad she did!